sparkdotfi/spark-alm-controller/README.md

 - A compromised `RELAYER` can perform DOS attacks.
 These attacks along with their respective recovery procedures are outlined in the `Attacks.t.sol` test files.
 - Ethena USDe Mint/Burn is trusted to not honor requests with over 50bps slippage from a delegated signer.
 - Withdrawals using `withdrawERC4626`/`redeemERC4626`/`withdrawAave` must always have a non-zero deposit rate limit set for their corresponding deposit functions in order to succeed.
+- All whitelisted exchanges or OTC desks have no counterparty risk (i.e. they will asynchronously complete the trade) outside of slippage risks.
+- All assets are tracking the same underlying.
+In other words, there will only be USD stablecoins.
+The value of these assets are treated the same (i.e. 1 USDT = 1 USDC).
+No yield-bearing versions, just 1:1.
+- Assume that the funds return to the OTC Buffer contract via transfer.
+This is to accommodate most exchanges/OTC desks that only have the ability to complete the swap by sending token to an address (i.e. not being able to make any arbitrary contracts calls outside of the ERC20 spec).
+- The maximum loss by the protocol is limited to the single outstanding OTC swap amount for a given exchange.
+- The recharge rate is configured to be low enough that the system will not practically allow for multiple swaps in a row without receiving material funds from the exchange.

 ## Operational Requirements

 - All ERC-4626 vaults that are onboarded MUST have an initial burned shares amount that prevents rounding-based frontrunning attacks.
 These shares have to be unrecoverable so that they cannot be removed at a later date.
 - All ERC-20 tokens are to be non-rebasing with sufficiently high decimal precision.
 - Rate limits must be configured for specific ERC-4626 vaults and AAVE aTokens (vaults without rate limits set will revert).
 Unlimited rate limits can be used as an onboarding tool.